Better Hearing FAQs

-The test will consist of the normal beeps everyone is accustomed to along with speech testing and bone testing.
+The test will consist of tones that everyone is accustomed to, along with speech testing and bone testing.

-Speech testing is comprised of finding a comfortable and uncomfortable listening level for each ear as well as repeating words to determine how well you understand speech.
+Speech testing is comprised of testing comfortable and uncomfortable listening levels for each ear as well as repeating words to determine how well you understand speech.

-Bone testing while sounds scary is simple.
+Bone testing, which may sound scary, is actually quite simple.
 We will place a small bone oscillator (it looks like a little block), behind your ear.
 The oscillator vibrates and you press the button when you hear it.
-To complete this process takes 30-45 minutes.

-You should also expect to spend some time discussing your hearing health history and the results of a hearing test.
+You should also expect to discuss your hearing health history and the results of a hearing test.
 So, when you schedule an appointment for yourself allow 90 minutes in order to not be rushed.

 How long do batteries last?